-- 20 Development shall not commence on site until an evaluation for the potential of the site to be affected by contamination by a previous use has been undertaken and, as a minimum, a Preliminary Risk Assessment (Phase 1 Desk Study) has been submitted for consideration and accepted by the Council as Planning Authority.
-If the preliminary risk assessment identifies the need for further assessment, an intrusive investigation shall be undertaken to identify; - i. the nature, extent and type(s) of contamination on the site - ii. measures to treat/remove contamination to ensure the site is fit for the use proposed - iii. measures to deal with contamination during construction works - iv. condition of the site on completion of decontamination measures.
+Development shall not commence on site until an evaluation for the potential of the site to be affected by contamination by a previous use has been undertaken and, as a minimum, a Preliminary Risk Assessment (Phase 1 Desk Study) has been submitted for consideration and accepted by the Council as Planning Authority.
+If the preliminary risk assessment identifies the need for further assessment, an intrusive investigation shall be undertaken to identify;

+- i. the nature, extent and type(s) of contamination on the site - ii. measures to treat/remove contamination to ensure the site is fit for the use proposed - iii. measures to deal with contamination during construction works - iv. condition of the site on completion of decontamination measures.

 Prior to the completion or bringing into use of any part of the development the measures to decontaminate the site shall be fully implemented in accordance with the scheme subsequently agreed by the Council as Planning Authority.
-Verification that the scheme has been fully implemented must also be submitted to the Council as Planning Authority.
+Validation that the scheme has been fully implemented must also be submitted to the Council as Planning Authority.

-Reason - In order to deal with any potential contamination of the site as a result of its former use.
+Reason - In order to deal appropriately any ground contamination.